MrNbaYoh/3ds-ssloth/README.md

 | SAFE_FIRM | all  | ✓ | ✓ |
 | NATIVE_FIRM | 1.0-11.13 | ✓ | ✓ |
 | NATIVE_FIRM | > 11.13  | ✗ | ✗ |

+## How does it work?

+In firmware versions lower than 11.14, the SSL system module does not validate certificate signatures when validating a certificate chain.
+Consequently, anyone can create fake certificates by injecting their own keys into already existing public certificates.

 ## How do I create my own certificates?